 Here’s the second post in a short series on preparing for National Novel Writing Month.
-You can find the first post here.
+The NaNoWriMo site no longer exists, but you can sign up for Novel November.
+Or build your own challenge with some writer friends.Â

 Mom always said there were two secrets to pie crust: “Be firm and don’t fuss.”
 For your novel’s first draft, structure works the same way.